slamdev/baby-routine-tracker/hight-level-stories.md

 * **As a parent,** I want to quickly log a poop occurrence with optional notes for tracking my baby's bowel movements.
 * **As a parent,** I want to be able to add a short, optional note to any activity (sleep, feeding, or diaper) to remember important details.
 * **As a parent**, I should be able to adjust start and stop time of the activities during and after logging them in case I forgot to press start or stop buttons.
+* **As a parent**, I should be able to edit the most recent activities displayed on the main dashboard without navigating to a separate screen.
+* **As a parent**, I should be able to edit notes for bottle feeding and diaper activities from both the dashboard and activity history screens.

 ### **Real-time Dashboard**